13 Easy Recipes for Onam Sadhya – Onam Sadya Recipes

 Clean the banana leaf and place it in front of each person, narrow end facing towards their left.

 Serve small portions of the following items, beginning from the left tip of the leaf’s top half, all the way to its right edge.
-The below is the order in which it is to be served:
+Below is the order in which it is to be served:

 • A pinch of Salt

-• A ripe small Kerala Banana (but yo can use any small banana available to you)
+• A ripe small Kerala Banana (but you can use any small banana available to you)

 • Plain Banana Chips